Hair-Fit/deploy-model/README.md

 - google-cloud-storage
 - python-dotenv
 # Setup
+It is up to you to run it on local or cloud
 1. git clone this repository into cloud shell or local repository
 2. Configure your environment variable by declare it on your shell or make the .env file that located here or `./.env` or just `.env`.
 Below is the env variable that needed.
 ```bash